Student activism: China

 Since the defeat of the Qing Dynasty during the First (1839–1842) and Second Opium Wars (1856–1860), student activism has played a significant role in the modern Chinese history.

 Fueled mostly by Chinese nationalism, Chinese student activism strongly believes that young people are responsible for China's future.
 This strong nationalistic belief has been able to manifest in several forms such as pro-democracy, anti-Americanism and pro-communism.

 In 1919, the May Fourth Movement saw over 3,000 students of Peking University and other schools gather together in front of Tiananmen and demonstrate.
 It is regarded as an essential step of the democratic revolution in China, and it had also given birth to Chinese Communism.

-During the 1927-1937 Nanjing decade, student activism played an outsized role.
+During the 1927–1937 Nanjing decade, student activism played an outsized role.

 While nationalist Anti-American movements led by some students and intellectuals during the Chinese Civil War were instrumental in winning enough support for the CCP in urban areas to prevail, there remained lots of polarization on campuses in the late 1940's with a wide range of views.
 Ironically, America's influence in post-war China, designed to prevent Soviet influence appears to have backfired for the United States as some Chinese students were sensitive to any overt foreign influence after the Japanese occupation.

 In 1989, the Tiananmen Square protests, led by students, inspired ended in a brutal government massacre of thousands, damaging the reputation of the Chinese Communist Party as it moved towards a more repressive approach to speech and dissent.

+Czech Republic

+Jan Palach and Jan Zajíc's protests against the end of the Prague Spring used self-immolation.

 Democratic Republic of the Congo

-Student activism played an important, yet understudied, role in Congo's crisis of decolonisation.
-Throughout the 1960s, students denounced the unfinished decolonisation of higher education and the unrealised promises of national independence.
+Student activism played an important, yet understudied, role in Congo's crisis of decolonization.
+Throughout the 1960s, students denounced the unfinished decolonization of higher education and the unrealized promises of national independence.
 The two issues crossed in the demonstration of June 4, 1969.
 Student activism continues and women such as Aline Mukovi Neema, winner of 100 Women BBC award, continue to campaign for political change in the Democratic Republic of the Congo.